tbates/tbates.github.io/_posts/1945-04-10-technical-Linear-algebra.markdown

 meanMyData = (I %*% (t(I) %*% myData))/n

 ```
-Now we can subtract that from our data, to get a deviatio matrix:
+Now we can subtract that from our data, to get a deviation matrix:

 ```r
 devMatrix = myData - meanMyData